 Similar to ‘dems are the real racists’, there was a time in the early 2000s, especially with Bush v.
 Gore and the September 11 attacks still fresh in people’s minds, where there was this huge, untapped market for political hacks who could phone in 500 words for World Net Daily.
 The overly partisan content of the likes of Krugman, Ben Shapiro, or Ann Coulter only seems viable today because of survivorship bias: the aforementioned individuals already have large brands and readership (e.g. having a long-running NYTs column) when it was easier to make a living with mass-produced partisan agitprop during the early 2000s, and this platform and readership has carried over to today.

 For many millennials and gen-x, The Daily Show with Jon Stewart was a portal to politics and a cornerstone of the proverbial watercooler.
-The 13 minutes of occasionally funny material in-between commercials and the concluding and oft-skipped guest segment in which Mr. Stewart with varying levels of success tried to glean some sort rapport with his beleaguered subject, was seen as the high-water mark of political satire at the time, along with The Colbert Report–a highly-successful spinoff in 2005 of a similar format.
-Jon Stewart’s post-politics style seemed so transgressive, but this in large part was due to Comedy Central, which ensured a captive audience in the millions and consequent social proof of having your friends also watch and discuss it.
+The 13 minutes of occasionally funny material in-between commercials and the concluding and oft-skipped guest segment in which Mr. Stewart with varying levels of success tried to glean some sort of rapport with his beleaguered subject, was seen as the high-water mark of political satire at the time, along with The Colbert Report–a highly-successful spinoff in 2005 of a similar format.
+Jon Stewart’s post-politics style seemed so transgressive, but this in large part was due to Comedy Central, a subsidiary of the entertainment conglomerate Viacom, which ensured a captive audience in the millions and consequent social proof of having your friends also watch and discuss it.
 But unless you’re him, anyone else can now do it on Twitter for free.
 What I mean is, Jon Stewart was so successful because of his timing–by not having to compete against the masses of unpaid contributors on social media as we see today–in addition to the platform of Comedy Central, not because of anything uniquely special on his part.
 It’s not like he pioneered the genre of being cynical of politics, or was the only one doing that, or had the best jokes.

 Academic-style writing works at getting content viral, without a built-in audience or huge platform, because well-educated people with large social networks are receptive to this type of content and writing style and are more inclined to share it.
 This is how Richard Hanania found success without much connections or a big platform in an otherwise crowded marketplace of pundits.
 By comparison, the conspiratorial, partisan, populist stuff is ignored by said influencers, so it does not go viral even if it seems viral when others post it.
 But this is because those pundits (e.g. Candace Owens, Ben Shapiro, and Matt Walsh) already have huge platforms due to the backing of major media companies.
 Like Jon Stewart, it’s the platform and the associated social proof of having thousands of ‘likes’ and ‘retweets’ that makes the content seem good, not that it’s actually any good.
 Even the worst Taylor Swift song will be popular just by virtue of her overall success and having such a large platform.
+Or back to Trump and Tate, the arrogant persona works if you have the social proof, platform, and survivorship bias on your side, which the vast majority of people don’t, so emulating those attributes is certain failure.

 “John McWhorter is an outspoken critic of the so-called ‘woke left’ and identity politics,”